Mathematics Teaching Major BS

 (Mathematics Teaching Licensure Grades 5-12)

 Students who have a passion for mathematics and want to teach middle and high school students how to solve real-world problems through mathematical reasoning, should consider the mathematics teaching major.
-Mathematics teaching candidates gain a solid grounding in the areas of statistics, calculus, analysis, geometry, modeling and abstract algebra.
+Mathematics teaching candidates gain a solid foundation in the areas of statistics, calculus, analysis, geometry, modeling and abstract algebra.
 Several teaching methods courses give prospective teachers the tools to transmit that knowledge and serve the diverse needs of a classroom in an urban setting.

 Acceptance to the Program

 To be eligible for acceptance to the Mathematics Teaching major (Grades 5-12), students must pass and have a cumulative GPA of 2.5 in MATH 210, MATH 211, and STAT 201.
-Students must a College of Arts and Sciences Undergraduate Program Declaration Form for Mathematics Teaching Major when they have completed all of the requirements from the Guide to Admission in the Urban Teacher Program.
+When this requirement has been satisfied, students must submit a College of Arts and Sciences Undergraduate Program Declaration Form for Mathematics Teaching Major.

 Core Courses (28 credits)